-Despite the number of companies with a public commitment to pay a living wage to workers doubling in the last two years, Baptist World Aid found that action is still slow.
+Despite the number of companies with a public commitment to pay a living wage to workers more than doubling in the last two years, Baptist World Aid found that action is still slow.

 But the conversation is changing.
-Companies are increasingly being told by organisations like Baptist World Aid, governments, and importantly, consumers, that they are not devoid of responsibility for garment worker wellbeing.
+Companies are increasingly being told by organisations like Baptist World Aid, governments, and importantly, shoppers, that they are not devoid of responsibility for garment worker wellbeing.

 Companies can no longer hide behind the pretence of living wages threatening their businesses, as fears that paying living wages will raise the price of clothing have largely been debunked.
 Less than one per cent of the price of a piece of clothing typically goes towards wages.
 Researchers from the University of Queensland and the University of New South Wales found that closing the living wage gap for cotton and textile workers in India would only require an increase of around 20 cents per item for shoppers.

 Issues that don’t require direct engagement with garment workers—including developing labour standards policies, tracing supply chains, and using more sustainable fibres—have seen huge progress over the last decade.
 Without worker engagement, there’s still a lot companies can do.
 They can make a time-bound, specific public commitment to paying a living wage; ensure responsible purchasing practices across their buying, planning and procurement teams; develop an implementation plan with practical steps such as calculating living wages for the regions they source from, and ringfencing labour costs in price negotiations.